-One of the biggest tips for interviews is to avoid these interview bloopers.
-Here are the big five - and ways you can avoid them.
+One of the best things you can do to get that job is to just avoid these issues.
+Here are the big six – and ways you can avoid them.

 1. Being unprepared

-This is one of the biggest interview bloopers.
+This is one of the biggest mistakes of them all.

 The path of least resistance is to appear for interviews totally unprepared and wing your way through it.